 The Platinum Rewards card from PenFed Credit Union earns 5x points on gas purchases at the pump.
 It also earns 3x points on grocery purchases.
 It has no annual fee and no foreign transaction fees.

 Since PenFed is a credit union, you have to be a member to be eligible for their credit card.
-They have a number of affinity partners such as the American Medical Association and the American Red Cross (where either donating cash or blood is enough for you to qualify as a member).
+They have several affinity partners such as the American Medical Association and the American Red Cross (where either donating cash or blood is enough for you to qualify as a member).
 Even if you can’t find another way to qualify, PenFed has links to two associations where a $17 donation will make you a member for life (and qualify you to open an account).
 You also have to open a PenFed savings account with a minimum $5 balance (no monthly maintenance fee).
 So there are some hoops to jump through to get this card but it might be worth it.

 You can sign up for the card at the PenFed website.